k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

-A K8s worker node is expected to meet the following requirements and accordingly shall be prepared:
+A K8s worker node is expected to meet the following requirements and shall be prepared accordingly:

 <table>
 <tbody>